google/WebFundamentals/src/content/en/updates/2019/12/webassembly.md

     rustc -g source.rs --target wasm32-unknown-unknown -o out.wasm

-If you’re using Cargo, the debug info will be included by default:
+Or, if you’re using Cargo, the debug info will be included by default:

     cargo build --target wasm32-unknown-unknown